imLunah/Bean-Shooters/README.md

 We learned great team-building and many new skills with the game SDK Unity.

 ## What's next for Bean Shooters
 We will implement various different challenges with both single and a possible new multiplayer platform where all the bean lovers can come together.
-There will be more weapons and different bean skins to choose from :)
+There will be more weapons and different bean skins to choose from!